 5. Promote the monitoring of the main species and habitats in the area and encourage partners to coordinate efforts and produce good quality data for the whole Diploma holding area.

-Bournemouth University and the NNR partner organisations are putting together a comprehensive monitoring programme for the NNR.
+a) NNR partner organisations have agreed a comprehensive monitoring programme for the NNR as part of the site's Management Plan.